 In the end, wearing socks and cursing in every language I could come up with, I grabbed my headlamp and descended the ladder into the frozen hell below.
 I would have to walk out into a howling blizzard to relieve myself.

 The scene was surreal.
 Snow dusted around inside the ground floor of our shelter.
 Roaring wind thumped our tarp stretched across the open door.
 Ice-encrusted gear sat gloomily scattered around the fringes.
-This had to be the last thing some of the brave idiots on excursions to the South Pole saw.
+This had to be the last thing some of the brave idiots on excursions to the South Pole see.
 In an act of desperation, I actually ran out into the snow while wearing my sleeping socks.
-By the time I took care of melting some snow in an impressive cloud of steam, my socks were literally frozen to the bottoms of my feet.
+By the time I took care of melting some snow in an impressive cloud of steam, my socks were physically frozen to the bottoms of my feet.
 That quick, two-minute excursion cost me dearly: I shivered while wide awake throughout the rest of the night.

 A New Day

-Getting out of a warm bed is difficult, even when a welcoming, civilized world is nearby.
-A civilization with coffee.
-But getting out of a frozen-stiff sleeping bag to trudge five miles across a frigid wasteland is hell fit only for the insane.
+Getting out of a warm bed is difficult, even when a welcoming, civilized world beckons with coffee.
+But getting out of a frozen-stiff sleeping bag to trudge five miles across a frigid wasteland is hell.
 And that’s exactly what we did.

 I ran into one slight problem after struggling through nearly an hour of packing: my fingertips became frozen.
 Not just metaphorically, but physically.
-The tips were as hard as stone.
-Rollins boiled a cup of water on his stove so that I wouldn’t be bitching about frostbite on top of all my other complaints.
+The tips were as hard as stone and blue.
+Jon Rollins boiled a cup of water on his stove so that I wouldn’t be bitching about frostbite on top of all my other complaints.
 I held the cup grumpily until sensation returned.